cjauton/noptrex-parser/readme.md

 # NOPTREX Parser

-The `noptrex.cpp` program is a physics data analysis tool that performs various analysis tasks on raw data files and produces results for further investigation.
+The `noptrex.cpp` program is a physics data analysis tool that performs various analysis tasks on raw binary data files and produces results for further investigation.

 ## Description